Freiling87/CCU/CCU/Scratchpad.md

     - LoadLevel.SpawnStartingFollowers
     - ObjectMult.StartWithFollowersBodyguardA
       - Ignore this one, it's for the Player Bodyguard trait
+###			C	Bodyguard Quantity Traits?
+One / few / many, that's it
 ###			C	Bodyguarded - Cop
 New
 ###			C	Bodyguarded - Blahd